Skip to Content

 Alya with an old rusted car somewhere on our Namibia road trip

 It’s better if you have two drivers in your team.
-The Namibia road trip itinerary involves long-distance driving which is quite tiring for one person.
+The Namibia road trip involves long-distance driving which is quite tiring for one person.

 Keep drinking water and snacks in the car sometimes there might be no shops or restaurants for hundreds of kilometers.